Visa Traveler

 “You have stated that you wish to visit the UK for 1 month”

 Be realistic.
-The UK is small and you only need a few days to explore.
+The UK is small, and you only need a few days to explore.
 A long itinerary looks suspicious.
-It looks as if you will be living or working in the UK rather than site seeing.
+It looks as if you will be living or working in the UK rather than sightseeing.

 The UK is also expensive.
 You must have enough funds to justify your itinerary.

-A 7-10 day itinerary works the best for the UK tourist visa.
+A 7-10 day itinerary works the best for the UK visitor visa.
 If you are only visiting London, probably less than 7 days is better.

 02. Unclear itinerary